 Field: Middle East; Advisor: Khalidi and Kobrin; Year: 2019

-Prior to beginning her studies at Columbia, Nancy received an MPhil at the University of Oxford as a Rhodes Scholar and a B.A. from Harvard University, where she was a Mellon Mays Undergraduate Fellow, an undergraduate fellow at the Safra Center for Ethics, and a founding organizer of the Open Hillel movement.
-She now teaches topics in History and Ethics at Columbia and Harvard, and is a 2021-22 Public Humanities Fellow at the Heyman Center, where she corresponds on the ZIP Code Memory Project.
-In the 2020-21 academic year, she served as co-president of the Graduate History Association.
+Prior to beginning her studies at Columbia, Nancy read an MPhil in Modern Middle East Studies at the University of Oxford, where she was a Rhodes Scholar, and a B.A. from Harvard University, where she was a Mellon Mays Undergraduate Fellow and an undergraduate fellow at the Edmond J. Safra Center for Ethics.
+Nancy has taught topics across history and philosophy at Columbia, Harvard, and Ca'Foscari Universities, for which she was granted a Derek Bok Teaching Award in 2021.
+In the 2020-21 academic year, Nancy served as co-president of the Graduate History Association.